kefirfromperm/itndr/README.md

+# ITndr

+[ITndr](https://itndr.com) is a service that offers a simple way to compare a candidate's salary expectation and a recruiter's salary offer in the blind.
+A candidate and a recruiter fill in their expectation and offer sequentially.
+Then the service compares the values.
+If the recruiter's salary offer is more or equal to the candidate's salary expectation, then the candidate and the recruiter are matched else mismatched.
+---

 ## Micronaut 3.8.3 Documentation

 - [User Guide](https://docs.micronaut.io/3.8.3/guide/index.html)
 - [API Reference](https://docs.micronaut.io/3.8.3/api/index.html)
 - [Configuration Reference](https://docs.micronaut.io/3.8.3/guide/configurationreference.html)
 - [Micronaut Guides](https://guides.micronaut.io/index.html)

 ---

 ## Google Cloud Run GitHub Workflow